rust-lang/rust/src/doc/tarpl/exception-safety.md

 We bypass `push` in order to avoid redundant capacity and `len` checks on the Vec that we definitely know has capacity.
-The logic is totally correct, except there's a subtle problem with our code: it's not exception-safe! `set_len`, `offset`, and `write` are all fine, but *clone* is the panic bomb we over- looked.
+The logic is totally correct, except there's a subtle problem with our code: it's not exception-safe! `set_len`, `offset`, and `write` are all fine; `clone` is the panic bomb we over-looked.

 Clone is completely out of our control, and is totally free to panic.
 If it does, our function will exit early with the length of the Vec set too large.
 If the Vec is looked at or dropped, uninitialized memory will be read!

 The fix in this case is fairly simple.
-If we want to guarantee that the values we *did* clone are dropped we can set the len *in* the loop.
-If we just want to guarantee that uninitialized memory can't be observed, we can set the len *after* the loop.
+If we want to guarantee that the values we *did* clone are dropped, we can set the `len` every loop iteration.
+If we just want to guarantee that uninitialized memory can't be observed, we can set the `len` after the loop.